azemetre/playwright-react-typescript-jest-example/README.md

 Ran all test suites.
 ```

-You can additionally find screenhots taken of each run the the `e2e/screenshots/` directory.
+You can additionally find screenhots taken of each test in the `e2e/screenshots/` directory.

 The command `npm run purge:ss` will remove all `PNG` images from the screenshots directory, additionally the command `npm run test:clean` will remove all images then run the tests again.